BaasixBaasix

 // Update task status to Running

-// Simulate task processing based on task.type
+// Process task based on task.type

 switch (task.type) {

-case "email_batch":
+case 'email_batch':

 await processBatchEmails(task);